 Before the Game:

-– Conduct number talks on strategies which will aid the flow of the game. eg Doubles, Doubles Plus One, Doubles Plus Two,
+– Conduct number talks on strategies that will aid the flow of the game. eg Doubles, Doubles Plus One, Doubles Plus Two,

 – Discuss the strategies students use for learning number facts.